niojam/icefire-high-tech-prison/README.md

 ## Result

-High-tech prison was hacked and at least one inmate escaped.
+High-tech prison was hacked and one inmate escaped.